Jit, Qalqilya: History

-No Byzantine remains have been found here, leading scholars to suggest that the early Muslim inhabitants came there as a result of migration, and not conversion.
-However, in 2011 two reliefs of menorahs dating from the Byzantine period, probably of Samaritan origin, were discovered in Jit.
+No Byzantine remains have been found here, leading scholars to suggest that the early Muslim inhabitants came there as a result of migration rather than conversion.
+However, in 2011, two reliefs of menorahs dating from the Byzantine period, probably of Samaritan origin, were discovered in Jit.

-Diya al-Din (1173-1245) refers to the presence of Muslims in Jit during his lifetime, and that followers of Ibn Qudamah lived here.
+Islamic scholar Diya al-Din (1173–1245) mentions the presence of Muslims in Jit during his lifetime, and also says that followers of Ibn Qudamah lived there.